eslint/eslint.org/src/content/drafts/custom-rule-disallow-underscores.md

 Before you write any code, it's important to think about what problem you're trying to solve.

 For our example, we want to ensure that variable names adhere to a specific format that disallows underscores.
-Therefore, when we design the rule, we want to first detect the presence of an underscore in the variable name, then trigger a message if one is found.
+Therefore, when we design the rule, we want to first detect the presence of an underscore in the variable name and then trigger a message if one is found.

 Before you write a rule, always check to see if someone else has already solved your problem.
 Below are links to help you find existing rules and configs: